 California Community Colleges

-California’s system of two-year public institutions, composed of 109 colleges statewide organized into 72 districts, serves more than 2.5 million students and represents the largest system of higher education in the world.
+California’s system of two-year public institutions, compised of 114 colleges statewide organized into 72 college districts, serves more than 2 million students and represents the largest system of higher education in the nation.
+CCC Apply is the online gateway to the community college system.

 California State University (CSU)